 Allow me to go into more detail to further explain things for you.

-Doesn’t That Just Limit You?
+Doesn’t A Niche Just Limit You?

 When I first began to explore the subject of niche marketing I felt as though I was limiting myself simply because I thought everybody out there needed whatever it was that I was offering.

 Think of it this way.
 Let’s say you have the option of standing on the corner of a busy intersection passing out fliers to the first 5,000 people letting them know that you are a bookkeeper.
-Or, option number two, you have 100 fliers to pass out at a dentists’ convention stating that you specialize in helping dentists’ keep more of their money.
+Or, option number two, you have 100 fliers to pass out at a dentists’ convention stating that you specialize in helping dentists keep more of their money.

 First, how many of those 5000 people are actually looking for a bookkeeper?
 Odds are, very few.
 So let’s say that out of those 5000 people 50 are looking for a good bookkeeper.
 What have you done that shows them that you are their guy?

 You have done nothing to separate yourself from the millions of other bookkeepers out there.
 In other words, you have not given them a reason to choose you other than the fact that you are a bookkeeper.
-You are going to find it very difficult marketing your services this way.
+You are going to find it very difficult to market your services this way.

 Unique Selling Proposition

 No one is going to remember you.
-Instead you are saying that you specialize in helping dentists’ keep more of their money.
-This is an example of a unique selling proposition and is going to be an important part of niche marketing efforts.
+Instead, you are saying that you specialize in helping dentists keep more of their money.
+This is an example of a unique selling proposition that is going to be an important part of niche marketing efforts.

 Obviously, there is more than just simply focusing on the niche to gain clients but this will defiantly get your foot in the door.
 There are many ways to add value to a potential client outside of specializing on a certain niche but that is for another day.

 Be A Big Fish In A Small Pond

-Chances are very good that word will begin to spread to other dentists’ that you specialize in their field and leads will begin to trickle in simply for the fact that you are showing them that you are a pro with anything that deals with dentists.
+Chances are very good that word will begin to spread to other dentists that you specialize in their field and leads will begin to trickle in simply for the fact that you are showing them that you are a pro with anything that deals with dentists.